 Assuming you own the software and have a support contract, I’d suggest you follow these steps (which I wish someone would told me when I started using ACL).
 The links will work if you log into the Support Center first (see first link in #1 below).

-1. On the ACL website, the Support Center1 has some good, FREE training that walks you through basic concepts.
-Start with the ACL005 ACL Fundamentals: A Command Overview, which takes about 5 hours.
+1. On the ACL website, the Support Center1 has some good, FREE self-paced courses in ACL Academy. that walks you through basic and advanced concepts.
+Start with the ACL Analytics Foundations Online (this course used to be called ACL005 ACL Fundamentals: A Command Overview) which takes about 5-10 hours.
 Trust me, it will be a good investment of your time.

 A PDF called ACL91 In Practice and the associated sample project files provide step-by-step instructions to work on a practice project.
 It walks you through a project that’s already set up and then describes how to set up and work on a new project (with all the data provided).